-At power on, the Cell Master runs through a series of quick checks to ensure that the system is functioning properly.
+At power on, the Site Master runs through a series of quick checks to ensure that the system is functioning properly.
 The System self test runs a series of tests that are related to the instrument hardware.
-The Application Self Test runs a series of tests related to the instrument hardware that is used in the current operating mode.
+The Application self test runs a series of tests related to the instrument hardware that is used in the current operating mode.

-If the Cell Master is within the specified operating range with a charged battery, and the self test fails, then contact your Anritsu Service Center (refer to "Contacting Anritsu for Sales and Service" on page 1-3).
+If the Site Master is within the specified operating range with a charged battery and the self test fails, contact your Anritsu Service Center at anritsu.com/contact-us.

-To start a self test when the system is already powered up:
+To initiate a self test when the system is already powered up: